EBI-predocs/R_optimization_tutorial/README.md

 You will realize that it throws an error.
 Try to spot and correct it.

-**Correcting errors is fine, but why should I optimize my code when it works?**

-An argument that is often used is that "science is about new findings, not writing nice code" and "if my script produces the right output, this is good enough".
-People who say that are missing the point, really.
-Writing segmented and testable code is *not* about how it looks but about ensuring correctness.
-After all, how do you know your code is [doing the right thing][natreproc] as opposed to giving you the output *you want*.

- * Don't worry too much when doing exploratory analyses.
-Those are there to give you ideas what your data *might* contain.
-But *do* test your code when you confirm a hypothesis.
- * Writing testable code is about splitting your functionality into segments that are simple enough so you know the right output for a given input.
-All that's left to do is write a separate test script that makes sure that makes sure of that.
-Also, `stopifnot()` statements are useful to make sure assumptions you make about your variables are correct.

 **Using the debugger**

 If there is an error you can not spot right away, it makes sense to run your code